 - A copy of your current health insurance card

-- Submit a deposit and Health & Safety Form.
-If your application is accepted, you must pay a $250 deposit (non-refundable) and submit a FLEAP Health & Safety Form on Revolution by November 27 in order to confirm your participation in your program.
+- Submit a deposit and required Health & Safety forms.
+If your application is accepted, you must pay a $250 deposit and submit the following forms on Revolution: FLEAP COVID-19 Acknowledgement, FLEAP COVID-19 Vaccination Policy and Student Acknowledgement, and FLEAP Health & Safety Form.
 Payments are accepted via the CGE online payment site.

 Cost & Payment Information